+The EPDP Team noted how an anonymized email address was utilized had an impact on the safeguards needed and the possible impacts on the data subjects and thus the feasibility.
 The team considered the effects and benefits of two uses of such a contact, in line with the two distinct goals stated by those advocating for unique contacts, namely 1) the ability to quickly and effectively contact the Registrant, and 2) correlation between registrations registered by the same registrant.